-PMVA (Prevention and Management of Violence and Aggression)
+PMVA (Prevention and Management of Violence and Aggression) - Group Training, Not for Individuals

 Following the principles of the current NICE guidelines 2015 our training is based on a person centred approach to conflict and difficult behaviour using the Able 6-Stage Target Model of proactive and responsive service delivery and emphasising the use of physical intervention and restraint as a last resort.
 The training meets NHS protect standards in conflict resolution and physical intervention.